Torres Vedras: Economy and tourism

 In 2011, Torres Vedras received the QualityCoast Gold Award for its efforts to become a sustainable tourist destination, and was selected for inclusion in the global atlas for sustainable tourism DestiNet.

 The Leonel Trindade Municipal Museum is an archaeological and historical museum in the town, located in a former convent (Convento da Graça) on the southern edge of the city centre.
 In addition to an extensive archaeological section dating back to late- Palaeolithic times, the museum contains works of art from local churches as well as an exhibition relating to the Lines of Torres Vedras.
 Much of the archaeological collection comes from the Chalcolithic, fortified settlement known as the Castro of Zambujal (3rd millennium BC) and from the Tholos do Barro, a Chalcolithic tomb, both of which are in the municipality.

 Sport

 The local professional football team is S.C.U.
-Torreense which plays at the Manuel Marques Stadium.
+Torreense, which plays at the Manuel Marques Stadium.
+Besides football, Torreense also has athletics.

+The city is home to another sports club, Sporting Club Torreense, where the following sports are practiced: roller hockey, futsal, table tennis, volleyball, and gymnastics.